How to Form an LLC in Arizona

 If you plan to sell a product or engage in an activity subject to transaction privilege (sales) or use tax*, you will most likely need to obtain the state transaction privilege tax (TPT) license – commonly referred to as a sales tax, resale, wholesale, vendor or tax license – from the Arizona Department of Revenue (ADOR).

-2. Business Licenses
+2. Local Business Licenses

 For more information on whether or not your LLC is subject to one or more business licenses, check with each city/town office in which you plan to be based and/or conduct business.